Sexual Harassment

 - Develop a specific workplace prevention policy concerning harassment, discrimination, and retaliation;

-- Distribute the workplace policy by providing employees with the policy and requiring employee acknowledgement (in writing or otherwise);
+- Distribute the workplace policy by providing employees with the policy and requiring employee acknowledgment (in writing or otherwise);

 - Translate the policy if at least 10 percent of the workforce speaks a language other than English as their primary language; and